junxit/us-congress-bills-112/metadata.md

 - 2011-05-20 — Placed on the Union Calendar, Calendar No. 45.
 - 2011-05-20 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 112-84, Part I. Filed late, pursuant to previous special order.
 - 2011-05-20 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 112-84, Part I. Filed late, pursuant to previous special order.
+- 2011-05-23 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2011-05-23 — Considered as unfinished business. (consideration: CR H3319-3320)
+- 2011-05-23 — Considered under suspension of the rules. (consideration: CR H3310-3313)
+- 2011-05-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1627.
+- 2011-05-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-05-23 — Mr. Miller (FL) moved to suspend the rules and pass the bill, as amended.
+- 2011-05-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 380 - 0 (Roll no. 330). (text: CR H3310-3311)
+- 2011-05-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 380 - 0 (Roll no. 330).(text: CR H3310-3311)